Desexing Your Dog

 When your dog goes home, we ask you to keep an eye on the wound and to let us know if there is any problem with the surgery site such as swelling, discharge, or if he manages to chew any of the stitches out; these complications are unlikely but do occasionally occur and we encourage you to contact us if you have any concerns at all.

-We also recommend that you do not bathe your dog until after the stitches have been removed.
+We also recommend that you do not bathe your dog or allow him to swim until after the stitches have been removed.

 We advise keeping your pet quiet for several days after discharge.
 Beyond this, fairly normal activity may then be allowed.